Abhishek-IITM2026/TDS-Project-1/README.md

 # Recommendation for the Developers:
-    To further enhance the engagement of developers and to keep up with the trend, introduce a feature known as "Rising Repositories".
+  ## 1. Introduce a feature known as "Rising Repositories":
     It not only shows the trending and quality repositories along with the rising star count but also categorizes them under popular programming languages such as JavaScript, Python, and TypeScript.
 The feature would also have licensing information so that developers are guided in the selection of permissive licenses like MIT or Apache 2.0 to foster collaboration and adoption.
 This would therefore create an open and encouraging environment of contribution, where the developers who are on the lookout for relevant high quality projects to contribute to, shall contribute on an informed basis.
+  ## 2. Focus Marketing Efforts on Tech Hubs:
+    Developers and platform owners can even host networking events, hackathons, and workshops in the same main tech centers where most of their users reside.
+These will contribute to improving engagement and building support among local communities.
+  ## 3. Showcase Successful Projects to Attract Contributors:
+    Popular repositories might also be highlighted to drive attention to the best practices and attract potential contributors.
+Success stories might be shared on social platforms or posted on developer forums for more enhancement of community involvement and inspiring new contributions.